canonical/cloud-init/doc/rtd/tutorial/index.rst

 ============

 This tutorial is for learning to use ``cloud-init`` within a ``WSL`` environment.
-You will use a ``cloud-init`` user data script to customize a ``WSL`` instance.
+You will use a ``cloud-init`` user-data script to customize a ``WSL`` instance.

 .. toctree::